Please suggest some objective type questions with answers on the poem ‘Television’ by Roald Dahl.

 The initial reaction of them would be some dirty looks, screams, yells, bites and kicks, or hitting their parents with sticks, as the poet feels.

-8. Why would be their final reaction about the book-shelf?
+8. What would be their final reaction about the book-shelf?

 According to the poet, the children, with nothing else to do, will begin to feel the need to have something to read.
 And they would gradually develop a strong love for the books, as those would give them knowledge, wisdom, imagination and more joy than what television offered.